bitplane/geo-dist/README.md

 4. Build a quadtree over the nodes in the database.
 A couple of mins.
 5. Extract pairs of nodes that are within routing distance.
 Needs to generate about 50m records, takes about 60 hours.
 Will run in a per-country order creating a job for each one.
+Heavily CPU-bound so can be pushed to the cloud.
 Feel free to abort and continue as needed.
-6. For each region, it'll download the appropriate openrouteservice data file, spin up ors, then check distances for jobs that ran in that region.
+7. For each region, it'll download the appropriate openrouteservice data file, spin up ors, then check distances for jobs that ran in that region.
 This should take a couple of days.
+   Issue here is RAM.
+The Europe file needs ~60GB.
+Need to fix this by breaking into smaller regions.
-7. Normalize the data for training
+9. Normalize the data for training
-8. export it
+10. export it
-9. Train the model
+11. Train the model

 ## openrouteservice notes